-It’s been a long time since we’ve seen a Nokia flagship, but a new one is rumored to be on the way, and it’s running Android.
+Prior to the very recent launch of the Nokia 8 it had been a long time since we'd had a Nokia flagship, but another new one is rumored to be on the way, and it’s set to be bigger than the Nokia 8.

-HMD Global - the company that’s revived the Nokia name on smartphones – has so far unleashed a handful of entry-level and mid-range phones, like the Nokia 5, but higher-end handsets are likely to launch before the year is out, including one known as the Nokia 9, which could be positioned to compete with the likes of the Samsung Galaxy S8 and iPhone 8.
+HMD Global - the company that’s revived the Nokia name on smartphones – has so far otherwise unleashed a handful of entry-level and mid-range phones, like the Nokia 5, but the high-end Nokia 9 might launch before the year is out, and it could be positioned to compete with the likes of the Samsung Galaxy S8 and iPhone 8.

 We’re already starting to hear rumors about it, all of which you’ll find below along with our expert analysis, and as soon as we hear anything new we’ll add it to this article.